LeoPich/Projects/README.md

 - Classification of five cancer types from gene expression data (using k-nearest neighbours (k-NN), Decisions trees, Random forest and AdaBoost).

 The Quantitative Finance projects include :
-- None for the moment.
+- Implementation of the Black-Scholes formula to price European call options on non-dividend-paying assets and visualisations.

 *This repository is regularly updated as I progress in my learning and projects.*